 So, is MetaMask safe?
 The answer here is a nervous yes.
 Online wallets are only as secure as their users.
 So, if you’re illegally streaming episodes of Game of Thrones with an open MetaMask wallet and your Ether disappears, don’t say I didn’t warn you!

-Now that we’ve had a serious chat about browser safety, let’s get to the fun stuff!
-How to set up MetaMask and how to use MetaMask…
+Now that we’ve had a serious chat about browser safety, let’s get to the more-fun parts of this MetaMask wallet review - namely, how to set up MetaMask, and how to use MetaMask.

 Setting up MetaMask

-- A Metamask icon will appear in your browser.
-Click on the creepy fox to open the app.
+3. A Metamask icon will appear in your browser.
+Click on the fox icon to open the app.

-- You’ll now be shown your twelve seed phrases.
+5. You’ll now be shown your 12 seed phrases.
 Write these down and keep them somewhere safe.
 This is extremely important!

-Buying and sending Ether and ERC20 tokens using MetaMask is quick and easy.
+Buying and sending Ether and ERCi20 tokens using MetaMask is quick and easy.

-- To send Ether and ERC20 tokens, simply click on Send, enter the address where you want to send it and the amount.
-Then confirm the transaction by clicking Accept.
+2. To send Ether and ERC-20 tokens, simply click "Send", enter the address where you want to send it, and also the amount.
+Then confirm the transaction by clicking "Accept".

-Now, you know how to use MetaMask, you can buy, send and receive Ether and ERC tokens with ease.
-That’s not all MetaMask can do though.
+Now you know how to use MetaMask, you can also buy, send and receive Ether and ERC tokens with ease.
+That’s not all MetaMask can do, though.
 Before you go I want to show you a few other ways that you can use your new MetaMask wallet.

 Exploring Ethereum with MetaMask

 What is MetaMask best at?
-The best thing about MetaMask is exploring the dApps of the Ethereum blockchain with it.
+Well, judging by user MetaMask wallet reviews, the best thing about this tool is the fact that you can explore the dApps of the Ethereum blockchain with it.
 For crypto newbies, it’s a great introduction to the blockchain because you’ll be using a browser that you’re comfortable with.